Adult Swim: April Fools' Day stunts

-Adult Swim has an annual tradition of celebrating April Fools' Day by tricking and fooling their audience by altering programs or airing different and obscure programs.
+Since 2004, Adult Swim has had an annual tradition of celebrating April Fools' Day by tricking and fooling their audience by altering programs or airing different and obscure programs.
 The pranks generally start at 12 a.m.
 ET on April 1, technically considered part of the March 31 schedule, with an additional prank on the April 1 schedule rarely.
+Since its launch in 2019, the annual pranks have been simulcast on the Adult Swim network in Canada.
+Since 2021, the pranks have also been streamed to Adult Swim's YouTube.